zhangkao/IIP_TwoS_Saliency/README.md

 It is a re-implementation code for the following paper:

 Kao Zhang, Zhenzhong Chen.
 Video Saliency Prediction Based on Spatial-Temporal Two-Stream Network.
-IEEE Trans.
-Circuits Syst.
-Video Techn.
-2018.
+IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), vol. 29, no. 12, pp. 3544-3557, 2019.
 [Online] Avaliable: https://ieeexplore.ieee.org/document/8543830 <br />

 ## Installation